lulav/LRS_Documentation/docs_data_analysis/error_analysis/statistics.md

 |...|...|...
 </details>

-As previously in the case of [**bin_data()**](#bin-data) method, to controll if the number of point should be increased, pass `show_fig` = True and the result of interpolation for each of the vector's component will be shown.
+Similar to the previous [**bin_data()**](#bin-data) method, if you wish to determine whether to increase or reduce the number of points, set `show_fig` to True.
+This will display the interpolation results for each component of the vector.
 Plots are shown for the first five 'sid' values.

 <details>
     <summary>Show the result of the interpolation for 'x_1':</summary>